mmacy/openai-python/README.md

     messages=[
         {
             "role": "user",
-            "content": "How can I get the name of the current day in Node.js?", }
+            "content": "How can I get the name of the current day in JavaScript?", }
     ],
-    model="gpt-3.5-turbo",
+    model="gpt-4o",
 )
 ```